 - Caused bodily injury, threatened bodily injury or caused fear of injury or death to an elderly or disabled person

 - Used a deadly weapon in the offense

 If you have been arrested for robbery in Texas, contact us today to start your defense.

 Understanding the Statutes Associated with Your Charge

-What You Are Up Against: Penalties for Robbery in Texas
+What are the Penalties for Robbery in Texas?

 The general robbery crime is charged as a second degree felony offense in Texas.
 This crime is punishable by a prison sentence between two and 20 years along with a fine of up to $10,000.
 An aggravated robbery offense in Texas is charged as a first degree felony with greater penalties.